 Heart Rhythm Service

 Oklahoma Heart Institute’s Heart Rhythm Service is the largest team of electrophysiology specialists in northeastern Oklahoma offering state-of-the-art arrhythmia care.
-They provide a full array of advanced services to patients who need help regulating their heart rhythm including evaluation, diagnosis and therapy for conditions such as atrial fibrillation, ventricular arrhythmias and congestive heart failure.
+They provide a full array of advanced services to patients who need help regulating their heart rhythm including evaluation, diagnosis and therapy for conditions such as atrial fibrillation, ventricular arrhythmias and devices for congestive heart failure.

 Our electrophysiology team specializes in catheter ablation for a variety of heart rhythm abnormalities.
 Also, every year they implant hundreds of pacemakers and defibrillators with cutting edge techniques to maintain or resynchronize the heart’s normal conduction system.
 Each device is carefully chosen to ensure its specific features are tailored to their patient’s needs.
-In fact, many of their patients have received the very first implants of their kind in the world, providing them with the latest and most advanced technology available.
+In fact, many of their patients have received the very first implants of their kind in the region, providing them with the latest and most advanced technology available.
 Our Heart Rhythm Service also provides the regular monitoring and adjustments needed to ensure all devices are performing effectively.
 Hundreds of pacemaker evaluations are performed yearly by their electrophysiologists and specialized pacing nurses.

 ATRIAL FIBRILLATION (AFib)